What does a murmur mean?

-A heart murmur is one of several types of abnormal sounds your veterinarian can hear when listening to your pet’s heart with a stethoscope.
+A heart murmur is an abnormal sound your veterinarian can hear when listening to your pet’s heart with a stethoscope.
 Normally, two distinct sounds are heard when listening to the heart of a normal dog or cat.
 These are often described as “lub” and “dub.”
-When listening with a stethoscope one hears: Lub-dub…Lub-dub….Lub-dub.
+When listening with a stethoscope one typically hears a: Lub-dub…Lub-dub… sound.

 What causes a heart murmur?

-The short answer to this question is turbulent blood flow.
-Like the water in a calm river or stream, normally blood flows through the heart in a quiet, smooth manner – what is called laminar flow.
-However, narrowing, rocks, or other obstacles create rapids in rivers or streams that disrupt this smooth flow, creating turbulence.
+The short answer is turbulent blood flow.
+Like the water in a calm river or stream, normally blood flows through the heart in a quiet, smooth manner.
+But, if something obstructs the flow, turbulence is created.
 The same happens with blood flow through the heart.
-In a river, the turbulent rapids emit sounds much louder and less tranquil than the calmer sections of river.
-In the heart we hear this turbulence as a murmur.

 Are different types of murmurs associated with specific diseases or conditions?

-However, in many cases, these clues are insufficient for the veterinarian to make a diagnosis.
+That said, sometimes, it’s impossible to tell the exact nature.
+Often chest x-rays and a cardiac ultrasound 9echocardiogram) will be recommended.
 This is especially the case in cats, where most murmurs are heard near the sternum.

 What is a benign or “innocent” murmur?

 Some heart murmurs are called benign (or innocent or physiological), meaning there is no apparent heart disease that explains the murmur.
 These murmurs are often seen in puppies and can occur in cats of any age.

 They are uncommon in adult dogs.
 Benign murmurs are usually soft (rather than loud) and can be intermittent.
 Benign puppy murmurs will generally disappear by 12 to 15 weeks of age.

 My pet’s murmur has a grade.
 What does this mean?